 Within two years, the partners had added a plumbing component to their repertoire of offerings, and they were supplying complete mechanical contracting services.
 In 1952, when revenues rose to more than $2 million, Poole and Kent incorporated.

 In 1954, Poole & Kent moved to the Florida market opening an office in downtown Miami.
 Over the past 60 years, Poole & Kent has evolved from a mechanical contractor into one of the foremost specialty contractors in the state.
 Poole & Kent contributed to the growth of the South Florida community, having been involved in numerous “landmark projects”.
 As the community has grown, so has Poole & Kent.
-We opened additional offices in West Palm Beach, Tampa, Port Charlotte, Naples, and Miramar to better serve our customers in these areas.
+We opened additional offices in West Palm Beach, Tampa, Port Charlotte, and Fort Lauderdale to better serve our customers in these areas.

 In 1999, we joined the EMCOR Group (NYSE: EME), a Fortune 500® Company, named one of the top 5 Most Admired Companies in the Engineering and Construction Industry by FORTUNE magazine.